Lapin0t/phd-manuscript/main/03_substitution.typ

 $ (X ctx.tens Y) th Gamma th alpha := (Delta cl ctx.ctxc th T) times X th Delta th alpha times Delta asgn(Y) Gamma. $

-This substitution tensor exhibits scoped-and-typed families as a _skew monoidal category_ with unit $ctx.varc$ #peio[ref].
-By adjointness, the substitution map could be alternatively be written with the isomorphic type
-$ pr("sub") cl X ctx.tens X ctx.arr X. $
+This substitution tensor exhibits scoped-and-typed families as a _skew monoidal category_~#mcite(<AltenkirchCU10>) with unit $ctx.varc$.
+By adjointness, the substitution map could be alternatively be written with the isomorphic type $ pr("sub") cl X ctx.tens X ctx.arr X. $

 As such, although we prefer using the internal substitution hom presentation which gives a much more easily manipulated _curried_ function type to